 top of page

-Family Violence and the Effect on Contributions
+Family Violence and Its Effect on Contributions

-During a family law property settlement, the court will assess each party's contributions before, during and after the relationship.
+During a family law property settlement, the court will assess each party's contributions before, during, and after the relationship.

 These contributions can be financial contributions to property, non-financial contributions to property, or non-financial contributions such as homemaking and parenting duties.
-Contributions can be made directly, or indirectly such as supporting the other party’s career by staying home to look after children or paying bills so a partner can pay for an investment property in their sole name.
+Contributions can be made directly or indirectly, such as supporting the other party’s career by staying home to look after children or paying bills so a partner can pay for an investment property in their sole name.

 Kennon Claim - When Family Violence Can be Considered in Family Law Property Settlement